 The PCP is responsible for training staff and for following the established disaster guidelines.
 These guidelines should be revised annually and date of revision noted.
-It is also recommended that at minimum, PCPS should purchase insurance for contents to protect equipment investments.
+It is also recommended that at minimum, PCPS should purchase insurance for contents.
 NHI will not be responsible for losses or damages.